Anjal-shrestha/Restaurant-Receipt-Project/README.md

 This project is licensed under the [BIM License](LICENSE).

 ## Acknowledgements

-- This project was inspired by the need for an efficient order and receipt system for restaurants.
+This project was inspired by the need for an efficient order and receipt system for restaurants.
+We would like to express our gratitude to Nagarjuna College of IT for providing us with the opportunity to work on this project as a part of our academic curriculum.

-- Special thanks to the [Django documentation](https://docs.djangoproject.com/) and various online resources for guidance and assistance.
+Special thanks to our tutor, Rajad Shakya, for their guidance, support, and valuable insights throughout the development of this project.
+Additionally, we extend our appreciation to the Django documentation and various online resources that contributed to our learning and assisted us in overcoming challenges.

+We also acknowledge our friends and colleagues who provided feedback and encouragement, contributing to the overall success of this project.